nikitin-p/darevskia-pericentromere-analysis/README.md

 # darevskia-pericentromere-analysis

+The pipeline was developed using Nextflow DSL2 by [Pavel Nikitin](https://github.com/nikitin-p) and [Sviatoslav Sidorov](https://github.com/sidorov-si).

 ## Introduction

-**darevskia-pericentromere-analysis** is a bioinformatics pipeline that can be used to analyse pericentromeric sequences of _Darevskia_ lizards.
-By default it requires no input and starts from assembled contigs in contigs directory.
-It performs tandem repeat monomers search and creates FISH probe candidates for subgenomes staining as an output.

-However, you can run pipeline from reads, assemble them and run contamination assessment, however it requires a plenty of computional resources.
-Reads will be downloaded automatically from SRA.
+Here we describe the pipeline used for the analysis of the pericentromeric sequences of _Darevskia raddei nairensis_ and _D. valentini_, parental species of a hybrid parthenogenetic lizard _D. unisexualis_.
+In targeted sequencing data obtained from the pericentromeres of the parental species, we search for tandem repeat monomers and predict species-specific pericentromeric DNA FISH probes to differentially stain the subgenomes in the hybrid karyotype.

+## Requirements

+* `Nextflow v21.10.6` (we developed the pipeline with this version of Nextflow; we did not test it with later versions).

+* `Singularity` or `Docker`.
+We developed the pipeline using `Singularity v3.8.7` and `Docker v23.0.1` but did not test it with other versions of these containerisation systems.

 ## Usage